Rocky Ridge Nature Area

 Trekking to Rocky Ridge Nature Park we came across some great shade on the ridge overlooking York, PA.
 We had clear views all the way to the Susquehanna Valley.
 Carved out by glaciers, the ridge has some worn outcroppings of rocks.
 It is part of a 750-acre refuge for tree lovers.
 The mature oak forest is great with its multi-use trails gliding in and out of the oak trees, mountain laurel bushes and sassafras.

 First coming across sassafras on the Appalachian Trail many years ago, it is my go-to root to jazz up tea on the trail.
 Sassafras has been a distinguished tree for many centuries because of its aromatic properties.
-It is recognizable by its leaves, which are light green and appear to have two mittens on the ends.
+It is recognizable by its leaves, which are light green and appear to have mittens on the ends; either one mitten with one thumb, a single lobe or one mitten with two thumbs.
 The plant is often growing slowly in the leaves and detritus below the shady canopy of taller trees.

 When it matures the sassafras trees can grow from 30 to over 100 feet tall.
 The smaller shrubs, however, are what I look for to pull up their root systems.
 The scent of sassafras is hard to describe.
 It is a cross between spearmint and camphor.
 At one time it was used to flavor root beer, but it is no longer used that way due to some fears of the sassafras oils which have been damaging to lab animals.